-Existing law does not allow a homeowner to qualify for a base year value transfer when the homeowner moves to a new home to accommodate a child's disability-related requirements.
-The homeowners' qualify for this tax benefit only if the child is put on title to the property.
+Existing law does not allow a homeowner to qualify for a base year value transfer when the homeowner moves to a new home to accommodate a child's disability-related requirements.6 A homeowner qualifies for this tax benefit only if the child is put on title to the property.

-Proposed Law: If voter-approved, this constitutional amendment authorizes the Legislature to extend base year value transfers to homeowners with a severely disabled child.
-AB 1165 provides the necessary implementing provisions.
+Proposed Law: If voter-approved, this constitutional amendment authorizes the Legislature to extend base year value transfers to homeowners who are the parents or legal guardians of a severely disabled child and reside with that child.